lethain/staff-eng/src/markdown/guides/deciding-to-switch.md

 kind: "guide"
 ---

-> I was hired at Fastly as a Principal Engineer.
+> I was hired at Fastly as a Principal engineer.
 So, to be honest, for me, the biggest factor was changing companies.
 The type of work I was doing didn’t dramatically change, but changing companies was the thing that ultimately enabled me to get the title.
 > \- [Keavy McMinn](/stories/keavy-mcminn)